 1. Confers with clients to determine program needs, identify production options, assist with script development and determine overall program content.

-2. Conceptualizes, designs and coordinates the production of digital media programs to be used in training and staff development, public information and education presentations, promotional programs, and internal and external informational productions.
+2. Conceptualizes, designs and coordinates the production of digital media programs, elements, and resources to be used in training and staff development, public information and education presentations, promotional programs, and internal and external informational productions.

-3. Supervises subordinate staff to provide direction and feedback and ensure assigned projects and tasks are completed in an accurate and timely manner.
+3. Supervises subordinate staff and contractors to provide direction and feedback and ensure assigned projects and tasks are completed in an accurate and timely manner.

 4. Evaluates the work of subordinate employees to advise staff of the requirements and expectations of the position and provide feedback regarding performance by monitoring daily activities.